 So, when you describe all the great things you did in your previous jobs, use hard numbers.

 “Led a team of twenty people in accounting department reorganization.”

 “Headed a twenty-person team that reorganized the accounting division – cutting waste by 23%, reducing labor costs by 13%, and contributing 11% to company profits in the first two quarters of 2012.”

 Focus is the watchword here.
 You need to keep your resume focused on the company you’re trying to join.
+Another common term for this is “tailoring” your resume to fit the job.
 When you decide what to include in your resume, weed out any information that is likely to be irrelevant to the hiring manager.

 For example, if you’ve spent the last ten years working in marketing, no marketing firm cares about those three months you spent working as a lifeguard when you were in college.
 Stay on-point!

 Words matter.
-Where resumes are concerned, they are the currency of the realm.
-You need to choose yours carefully, to ensure that every word adds to the value of your resume.
+Wherever written documents are concerned, words are the currency; your resume is no different.
+You need to choose yours carefully to ensure that every word adds to the value of your resume.

-Verbs can be especially tricky for many resume-creators, since we all have a list of common verbs that we’re used to seeing.
-Those commonly-use verbs aren’t enough.
+Verbs can be especially tricky for many resume creators, since we all have a list of common verbs that we’re used to seeing.
+Those commonly-used verbs aren’t enough.
 You need to use powerful action verbs with your resume.
 You can improve your resume with action words that help to paint the right kind of picture in the hiring manager’s mind.

 Forget about terms like “responsible for” and get creative with your verb use.
 Use words that better describe the impact you had in your previous job.
 Try power words like: